utybo/epita-c-cpp/README.md

 docker pull utybo/epita-c-cpp
 ```

+Each version has an associated tag.
+There is also a `latest` tag, which corresponds to the latest version.

 ### Dev builds

 The `main` branch is automatically deployed to the [GitHub Container Registry](https://ghcr.io/utybo/epita-c-cpp) under the `git-main` tag.